Ex-HPD officer charged in botched raid to remain behind bars

-Gerald Goines, 55, was arrested last Wednesday by the FBI on a federal indictment related to the raid, his attorney Nicole DeBorde confirmed.
+Gerald Goines, 55, was arrested last Wednesday by the FBI on seven federal indictments related to the raid that killed Rhogena Nicholas and her husband Dennis Tuttle in their home at 7815 Harding Street last January.

 Wife & daughter of former HPD Officer Gerald Goines walks out of federal court after bond was stayed.
 No timeline yet on when a judge will reveal bond appeal. #abc13 https://t.co/EHVJ3qR8Un pic.twitter.com/6qaobnuc1c— Miya Shay (@ABC13Miya) November 26, 2019

+"I think it's absurd," said Goines' defense attorney Nicole Deborde.
+"He's been on bond, a $300,000 bond to be exact, in state district court for almost the exact same charges, and he's come to court as directed.
+He's been cooperating with police since the beginning of this case."

+Goines' wife Tiffany and their daughter left the courthouse shortly after the hearing was over and did not speak to the media.

-Goines has been indicted on federal civil rights charges and stands accused of depriving the victims of their constitutional right to be secure against unreasonable searches.
+In the federal court system, Goines faces civil rights charges and stands accused of depriving the victims of their constitutional right to be secure against unreasonable searches.

-If convicted of the civil rights charges, Goines faces up to life in prison.

-Goines has also been charged with two counts of first-degree murder.
+Goines has also been charged with two counts of first-degree murder in state district court.
+He is currently out on bond in those state charges.
 He's accused of lying to get a search warrant to go into the victims' home.

 Steven Bryant, 46, is the second former HPD officer facing charges in the Jan.
-28 raid that caused the deaths of Dennis Tuttle and Rhogena Nicholas, who were inside their home at 7815 Harding St. in southeast Houston.
+28 raid.

 A 53-year-old woman named Patricia Garcia has also been arrested in connection with the raid.
 Garcia is accused of conveying false information by making several fake 911 calls.